Do People Live On Catalina Island?

 Is Catalina Island Worth Visiting?

 Catalina Island makes for an unbelievably scenic escape just offshore from urban Los Angeles and Orange County.
-Between Avalon’s vibrant harborfront dotted with paddle boarders to hiking Catalina’s remote wild interior, the isle offers awesome relaxation or adventure amid gorgeous Mediterranean vistas.
+Between Avalon’s vibrant harborfront dotted with paddle boarders to hiking Catalina’s remote wild interior, the weather in Catalina Island offers awesome relaxation or adventure amid gorgeous Mediterranean vistas.

-On the tourism front alone Catalina brings more than 1 million annual visitors onto its shores.
-And those are just day-trippers, not staying overnight!
-Clearly, the island works its magic and explains why Catalina maintains a robust community of full-time residents who tolerate higher costs of living for the lifestyle payoff.
+On the tourism front alone, Catalina attracts more than 1 million annual visitors—and those are just day-trippers, not staying overnight!
+Clearly, the island works its magic, which explains why Catalina maintains a robust community of full-time residents who tolerate higher costs of living for the lifestyle payoff.

 Specific perks luring visitors include top Catalina attractions like the Catalina casino building, underwater adventures via semi-submarine, and quality restaurants, all within easy walking distance in Avalon.
 Beach lovers have Descanso Beach’s lounge chairs and romantic couples have stunning coastal views for their backdrop.